dima91/ap-summaries/Summaries.md

 + never use *?* when you both obtain and produce values!

 ** Type erasure**: all type of parameters of generic types are transformed to Object or to their first bound after compilation

+## ***S_15***

+**Church's thesis**
+Any intuitively appealing model of computing would be equally powerful as well.

+**Lambda calculus**
+Formal system which permits to analize functions and their computation.
+Based on the notion of parameterized expression (parameter introduces *λ*, hence the notation's name).
+Allows one to define mathematical functions in a constructive/effective way.
+Was the inspiration for *functional programming*.
+An occurence of *x* is **free** in a term *t* if it is not in the body of an abstraction *λx.t*, otherwise it is **bound**

+**Functional programming**
+*Do everything by composing functions, no mutable state and no side effect*.
+Fucntional languages are an attempt to realize Church's lambda calculus in pratical form.
+Key concepts:
+- high-order function (function which takes other functions as arguments or return as a result. eg. map, reduce, filter)
+- recursion (take the place of iteration)
+- powerful list facilities
+- polymorphism (typically universal parametric implicit)
+- garbage collection

+**Haskell**
+similar several features in common eith ML family, but some differs:
+- types and type checking (doesn't allow cast or similar thing)
+- ad hoc polymorphism (overloading)
+- purely functional
+- lazy evaluation
+- imperative interpreter
+- additional types: tuples, lists, records
+- anonymous functions: *lambda abstraction* (f= \x -> x+1)
+- **lazy language**: functions and data constructors don't evaluate their arguments until they need them

+**Applicative order evaluation** (*parameter passing by value*): arguments are evaluated before applying the function
+**Normal order evaluation** (*parameter passing by name*): function evaluated first, arguments if and when needed

+**Assignment** given *a:= b*
+The left-hand side *a* of he assignment is an *l-value* which is an expression that should denote a location
+A **reference to X** is the address of the base cell where X is stored
+A **pointer to X** is a location containing the address of X
+The right-hand side *b* of he assignment is an *r-value* which can be any  sintactically valid expression with a type that is compatible to the left-hand side
+Languages that adopt **value model** of variables copy the value of b into the location of a
+Languages that adopt **reference model** of variables copy references, resulting in shared data values via multiple references

+**Parameter passing**
+*Call by **Sharing***: parameter passing of data in the reference model.
+The value of the variables is passed as actual argument, which in fact is a reference to the (shared) data
+*Call by **Name***: parameter passing of data in Algol 60.
+The actual parameter is copied wherever the formal parameter appears on body, then the resulting code is executed.
+Since the actual parameter can contains names, it is passed in a **closure** with the environment at invocation time.
+*Call by **Need***: parameter passing of data in Haskell.
+An expression passed as arguments is evaluated only if its value is needed.
+The argument is evaluated only the first time and further uses of argument do not need to re.evaluate it.
+Combined with *lazy data constructors*, this allow to construct pontentially infinite data structure.

+## ***S_17***

+**Recursion**
+When soubroutines call themselves directly ora indirectly (mutual recursion) Is the natural solution when the solution of a problem is defined in terms of simplier version of the same problem, as for *tree traversal*
+Recursion is in general less efficent than iteration, but good compilers for functional languages can perform good code optimization.
+**Tail recursive functions** are functions in which no operations follow the recursive call(s) in the function, thus the function returns immediately after recursive call.
+A tail recursive call could reuse the soubroutine's frame on the run-time stack.
+Moreover the compiler replaces tail-recursive calls by jumps to the beginning of the function.

+**Java 8 Lambdas**
+They enables:
+- functional programming in JavaBeans
+- to pass behaviors as well as datas to functions
+- introduction of lazy evaluation with stream processing
+- facilitation of parallel programming

+*See slides for lambdas syntax*

+**Implementation of lambdas**
+The java 8 compiler first converts a lambda expr. into a function, compiling its code.
+Then it generates code to call the compiled function where needed.
+Lambdas are instances of **functional interfaces**, thus an interface with exactly one abstract method with the annotation *@FunctionalInterface*.
+L can be interpreted as instances of anonymous inner classes implementing the functional interfaces.
+Arguments and result types of the lambda must match those of the unique abstract method of the functional interface.

+**Method references**
+MR can be used to pass an existing function in places where a lambda is expected.
+The signatue of the referenced method needs to match the signature of the functional interface method.

+## ***S_18***